 The traditional, standalone partner portal is an outdated model that creates friction.
 Modern PRM architecture must support embeddable portals that integrate directly into the environments where partners already operate.

 Linear communication channels like email are inefficient for complex, multi-stakeholder deals.
-The leading PRM platforms provide secure, persistent digital rooms that centralise all deal-related collaboration between internal teams and partners.
+The leading PRM platforms provide secure and aligned digital rooms that centralise all deal-related collaboration between internal teams and partners.
 These rooms (workspaces) can be used for co-marketing, event planning or integration projects.

-Use case: For a high-value enterprise deal, a Digital Sales Room can be created for your account executive, a solutions engineer, and the partner’s sales and technical leads.
+Pro Tip: For a high-value enterprise deal, a Digital Sales Room can be created for your account executive, a solutions engineer, and the partner’s sales and technical leads.
 This shared space hosts all contracts, technical documents, meeting notes, and strategy discussions, creating a single source of truth that accelerates the deal cycle.
+This ensures all stakeholders—both internal and partner—are always aligned.

 3. Deep, Bi-Directional CRM Integration